 All prospective parents are welcome to visit the school by arrangement with the headteacher, who will be happy to give them a tour and answer any questions.
-Further information regarding admissions to school is available from the local authority website via this link.
+Further information regarding admissions to school is available from the local authority website via the links below:

 Our school admits pupils into nursery the term they become three and a half or at the age of three depending on availability, but you can apply for a place as soon as they turn two years old.
 Places are allocated in accordance with dates of birth.
 You will receive a letter from Admissions offering your child a place, to which you must then return the acceptance slip back to our reception.
 Please note, although you are given a preference of either morning or afternoon, it is not a guarantee, but you are more than welcome to discuss your needs with our nursery teacher, Miss Younger, and Head of Foundation, Mr Lickley.